Gepetto/ros-qualisys/README.md

 You can download this package via github:

+    mkdir -p workspace/src
+    cd workspace/src
     git clone --recursive git@github.com:Gepetto/ros-qualisys.git

 And then build the package via CMake and Make:

     export CMAKE_PREFIX_PATH=/opt/openrobots
     source /opt/ros/XXXX/setup.bash
-    cd ros-qualisys
-    mkdir _build
-    cd _build
+    cd workspace
-    cmake .. -DCMAKE_INSTALL_PREFIX=install
-    make
-    make install
+    colcon build --cmake-args -DCMAKE_BUILD_TYPE=Release

-This will install the binaries in `ros-qualisys/install`, one should change the install path.
+This will install the binaries in `workspace/install/ros-qualisys`.
+One can use the binaries install by activating the workspace see below.

 ### Install from binaries